vanyapr/seotool/readme.md

 _"Most mistakes are simply not noticed.
 Seotool will help you spot the stupidest mistakes."_

-**Seotool** is a small library for checking the search engine optimization of a page on the fly.
+**Seotool** is a small library for checking most popular search engine optimization mistakes on the fly.

 ## Usage